For the last 75 years mankind has sent thousands of things into space, whether that's rockets, satellites, fruit flies or whatever else.

-One type that can cause illness is Enterobacter bugandensis - something which was discovered on the International Space Station back in 2018.
+While most bacteria is harmless, it can sometimes be dangerous - one type that can cause illness is Enterobacter bugandensis - something which was discovered on the International Space Station (ISS) back in 2018.

-The ISS is described as having a 'highly controlled environment, characterised by microgravity, increased CO2 levels, and elevated solar radiation', but that doesn't stop microorganisms occupying the space.
+Despite the ISS being described as a 'highly controlled environment, characterised by microgravity, increased CO2 levels, and elevated solar radiation', these microorganisms still managed to penetrate.

 In fact, it's thought some microorganisms exposed to microgravity 'can acquire antibiotic resistance and heightened virulence via rapid mutations and horizontal gene transfer'.